wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <tr valign="top" align="center"><td>Flexibility</td><td>high</td><td>moderate</td><td>high</td><td>high</td><td>high</td><td>high</td></tr>
 </table>

-The SQL language to manipulate data was invented in the 1970s and standardized as ISO 9075.
+The SQL language to manipulate data was invented in the 1970s (by IBM) and standardized as ISO 9075.
 However, Oracle, Microsoft, IBM, and others each have their own proprietary dialects.
+Microsft's T-SQL (for Transac-SQL) is a superset of SQL with additional commands (such as EXEC to rename databases).

 The SQL language has also been enhanced for use with "NoSQL", Graph, and now Datalake databases.

 The underlying <strong>format of files</strong> used to store data within Apache Spark, Hadoop "Big data" evolved from